 - Instead of parchment paper, you can also grease the cookie sheet with butter or shortening.

-- Store in airtight container for 1 week or freeze for up to 2 weeks.
+- Store in airtight container for 1 week or freeze for up to a month.
 Put waxed paper between layers of cookies to keep them separate during storage.

 This is also day 11 of our 2020 Festive Christmas Ideas blog hop where we team up with a bunch of talented blogging friends to bring you a plethora of creative ways to celebrate your holiday season .

 Which means if you scroll down, you’ll find lots of other Christmas baking recipes you might like.